-The design allows for future renewable generation sources to be integrated as they become available.
+The modular design of the microgrid allows for future renewable generation sources to be integrated as they become available.

 The Mid West town of Kalbarri is connected to the network via a 140km long rural feeder line from Geraldton which is exposed to the elements.
 Interference on the line can cause extended outages.

 The Kalbarri microgrid is expected to eliminate 80 percent of outages experienced by the town, and can significantly reduce the length of outages depending on how the power usage being drawn from the microgrid.

 Get the latest project info and technology news

 Stay up to date with all the new projects, trials and technologies that are connecting everyone in the community to an exciting energy future.